- County: Vanderburgh

 Eagle Slough Natural Area

-Eagle Slough is an oasis of wetland and mature bottomland forest, home to over 160 species of birds (see this PDF article about warblers at Eagle Slough).
+Eagle Slough is an oasis of wetland and mature bottomland forest, visited by over 200 species of birds.
 The preserve offers a walking trail with interpretive signage along an old rail bed, and a series of observation decks overlooking the wetlands and open water lake.
-The healthy bald cypress stands at Eagle Slough contains some of the largest bald cypress trees in the state.
-Check out our ongoing lists of bird and plant species seen at Eagle Slough.
+Bald cypress reaches the northern limit of its native range in the southwest corner of Indiana, and the bald cypress stands at Eagle Slough are a rare remnant of the cypress swamps that have mostly disappeared from our state.

 - From the intersection of US Hwy 41 and Waterworks Rd/Shawnee Dr, drive east on Waterworks.